amengol/UnityMCP-Cursor/README.md

 2. In Unity, open Window > Package Manager
 3. Click the "+" button in the top-left corner
 4. Select "Add package from disk..."
-5. Navigate to the cloned repository and select the `UnityMCPPlugin` folder
+5. Navigate to the cloned repository and select the `unity-mcp-package` folder
 6. Click "Open"

 ### MCP Server Setup